Skip to content

 task_id str (required) Unique identifier.
 Use make_task_id(prefix) to generate a time-sortable hex ID (e.g., t-0194a3b2c1d4e5f6-a7c2f1e3).

-args list[str] (required) CLI arguments appended to the binary path when launching the process.
+args list[str] [] CLI arguments appended to the binary path when launching the process.
+May be empty, especially when precomputed is set and no subprocess will run.

 source_offsets list[int] (required) Kafka offsets of the source messages that produced this task.
 Used for offset watermark tracking – offsets are committed only after all sinks confirm delivery.